Vitamin K Deficiency

 Vitamin K is a nutrient that the body requires in small, regular amounts.
-It is essential for the formation of several substances called coagulation factors that work together to clot the blood when injuries to blood vessels occur.
+It is essential for the formation of several substances called coagulation factors as well as protein C and protein S that work together to clot the blood when injuries to blood vessels occur and to prevent excessive clotting.
 Insufficient vitamin K can lead to excessive bleeding and easy bruising.
 Vitamin K is also thought to play an important role in the prevention of bone loss.
 Low blood levels of vitamin K have been associated with low bone density, and there is some evidence that adequate levels of vitamin K can improve bone health while reducing the risk of fractures.

 There are three different types of vitamin K: